 Posts by Matthew Noon:

-Matthew leads the Digital Engineering team and has a particular focus on integrating new approaches and data applications into improving outcomes.
+Matthew leads the Safe System team and has a particular focus on integrating new approaches and data applications into improving outcomes.

 Matthew helps public and private sector clients solve problems.
 While his current focus is on improving safety, Matthew’s experience and areas of interest extend to town centre development, business cases, public transport and digital engineering.